UCSC-CSE-114A/01-haskell/README.md

 ## Submission Instructions

-To submit your code, just do:
+To submit your code, do:

 ```bash
 $ make prepare
 ```

 This will create a file named `hw1-<cruzid>.tgz` for submission.
+Submit this file to the Canvas assignment.

 ## Problem 1: [Roots and Persistence](http://mathworld.wolfram.com/AdditivePersistence.html)